-After giving effect to (i) the pro forma adjustments set forth above, (ii) our sale in this offering of 6,250,000 shares of Class A common stock at an assumed initial public offering price of \$16.00 per share, the midpoint of the estimated price range set forth on the cover page of this prospectus and after deducting estimated underwriting discounts and commissions and (iii) the issuance and automatic conversion of convertible notes (which we also refer to as a Simple Agreement for Future Equity agreement (SAFE)) into 727,371 shares of Class A common stock (based on an assumed initial public offering price of \$16.00 per share, which is the midpoint of the estimated price range set forth on the cover page of this prospectus) immediately prior to the completion of this offering, our pro forma as adjusted net tangible book value as of June 30, 2021 would have been approximately \$84.8 million, or \$2.89 per share of our Class A common stock.
+After giving effect to (i) the pro forma adjustments set forth above, (ii) our sale in this offering of 6,250,000 shares of Class A common stock at the initial public offering price of \$16.00 per share, after deducting underwriting discounts and commissions and (iii) the issuance and automatic conversion of convertible notes (which we also refer to as a Simple Agreement for Future Equity agreement (SAFE)) into 727,371 shares of Class A common stock (based on the initial public offering price of \$16.00 per share) immediately prior to the completion of this offering, our pro forma as adjusted net tangible book value as of June 30, 2021 would have been approximately \$84.8 million, or \$2.89 per share of our Class A common stock.
 This represents an immediate increase in pro forma as adjusted net tangible book value of \$3.09 per share to our existing stockholders, which is in addition to a \$0.46 increase in pro forma net tangible book value per share attributable to holders of the SAFE, and an immediate dilution of \$13.11 per share to investors purchasing Class A common stock in this offering.